emiliomt/OddSense/replit.md

 # Overview

-This project is an NFL prediction markets explorer built with Streamlit, integrating with the Kalshi prediction market API, The Odds API for real-time sportsbook betting odds, ESPN's public API for historical game data and player statistics, Google Gemini AI for game previews with player insights, and OpenAI for AI-powered market insights.
-It displays markets in a hierarchical structure, featuring automatic categorization, team name normalization, AI-generated game analysis with player highlights, multi-sportsbook odds comparison, and historical accuracy comparisons.
-The application aims to provide users with a mobile-optimized experience, visual indicators for market assessment, and comprehensive market context to make informed trading decisions.
+OddSense is a multi-sport prediction markets explorer built with Streamlit, integrating with the Kalshi prediction market API, The Odds API for real-time sportsbook betting odds, ESPN's public API for historical game data and player statistics, Google Gemini AI for game previews with player insights, and OpenAI for AI-powered market insights.
+The platform supports **NFL, NBA, NHL, and Soccer (Premier League)** markets, displaying them in a hierarchical structure with automatic categorization, centralized team name normalization, AI-generated game analysis with player highlights, multi-sportsbook odds comparison, and historical accuracy comparisons.
+The application provides a mobile-optimized experience, visual indicators for market assessment, and comprehensive market context to make informed trading decisions.

-The business vision is to offer a user-friendly platform for exploring NFL prediction markets, enhancing accessibility and understanding for both casual fans and serious traders.
-By leveraging AI for insights, comparing predictions to actual results, and focusing on intuitive design, the project seeks to carve a niche in the sports prediction market analysis space.
+The business vision is to offer a user-friendly platform for exploring multi-sport prediction markets, enhancing accessibility and understanding for both casual fans and serious traders across major sports.
+By leveraging AI for insights, comparing predictions to actual results, supporting multiple sports leagues, and focusing on intuitive design, the project seeks to carve a niche in the sports prediction market analysis space.

 # Recent Changes

+**November 11, 2025 - Multi-Sport Platform Expansion**
+- Expanded platform from NFL-only to multi-sport support: **NFL, NBA, NHL, and Soccer (Premier League)**
+- Created centralized `sport_config.py` with complete team rosters (32 NFL, 30 NBA, 32 NHL, 20 Soccer teams) and variation maps for consistent team name normalization across all services
+- Updated KalshiService, OddsAPIService, and ESPNService to accept sport parameter and use centralized team data with sport-specific endpoints
+- Implemented manual per-sport service caching (`_SERVICE_CACHE`) to ensure distinct Kalshi/OddsAPI/ESPN instances per sport, avoiding Streamlit cache_resource issues
+- Added multi-sport aggregation for "All" view that combines events from all sports with proper `_sport` metadata tagging
+- Updated navigation to replace MLB with Soccer and enable sport filtering (All, NFL, NBA, Soccer, NHL)
+- Fixed critical navigation bugs:
+  - Detail links now pass event's actual sport (from `_sport` metadata) instead of current filter
+  - Added robust legacy link handling with auto-detection that searches all sports when receiving invalid sport parameter
+- Updated detail page for sport-specific stats using stat_categories from config (passing for NFL, points for NBA, goals for NHL/Soccer)
+- Architect-reviewed and production-ready multi-sport core implementation

 **November 6, 2025 - The Odds API Migration & Player Stats Integration**
 - Migrated sportsbook odds from SportsGameOdds API to The Odds API for better reliability and 500 free requests/month